Fields of Study: Humanities, Social Sciences, Science, Engineering

 - ILP (Fall only): One Spanish language course worth 4 upper-division UC quarter units and one Contemporary Mexico course worth 4.5 units for a total of 8.5 quarter/5.7 semester UC units.
 Units during the ILP do not count toward the semester minimum unit and course requirement.
 You may use the variable unit option to reduce the units of the ILP, but there will be no reduction in the quantity and quality of work expected by your instructors.
 Both ILP courses must be taken for a letter grade.

 - Fall: Minimum four courses and 18 quarter/12 semester UC units

 - Spring: Minimum four courses and 21 quarter/14 semester UC units.

 - You may take one course per term as pass/no pass.

 Current Program Courses

-You can choose university courses from one of several departments, or facultades, at UNAM:
+You can choose university courses from one of several schools (facultades) at UNAM:

 - Facultad de Filosofía y Letras: Geography, history, Latin American studies, and other humanities fields.